 Pebble Steel makes it easier to live with the limits of the Pebble platform.
 If I'm wearing something that looks like a tech gadget that just so happens to be wearable, then its bar is raised higher.
 By wearing it I'm already compromising something on a style level, so that puts a lot of pressure on its tech features.
 They need to be absolutely amazing, or it's not worth it.
 But Pebble Steel, which could look right at home sitting next to a Movado or Tissot designer watch, puts less pressure on the tech side of things.
 As the most fashionable wearable computer around, all it needs to do is a few things very well.
 That's exactly what Pebble Steel does.

 Gizmag highly recommends Pebble Steel to anyone looking for a fashionable smartwatch that keeps you on top of your most important smartphone alerts.
-It doesn't have as much of a fitness focus as we'd like, and the eight-apps-at-a-time limit is a little baffling.
-But, taken as a whole, I'd say the total package is still the best wearable you can buy today.
+The eight-apps-at-a-time limit is a little baffling, but, taken as a whole, I'd say the total package is still one of the best wearables you can buy today.

 Pebble Steel is compatible with both iPhones and Android phones (sorry, Windows Phone owners).
-It's available now from Best Buy ($230, with a leather band only) and the product page below ($250, including both leather and steel bands).
+It's available now from Best Buy ($200, with a leather band only ... steel band is sold separately) and the product page below ($220, including both leather and steel bands).

 Product page: PebbleShare